2021-22 School Year Planning

 Will West Linn-Wilsonville staff be required to get the COVID-19 vaccine?

-Per Governor Kate Brown’s recent order, West Linn-Wilsonville will now require all staff members to provide proof of vaccination; exemptions may be made for eligible medical or religious reasons.
+All West Linn-Wilsonville staff are required to provide proof of vaccination per the State of Oregon; exemptions may be made for eligible medical or religious reasons.

-For those of you who need to be vaccinated, please check the state’s Get Vaccinated Oregon website or call 211 for the nearest vaccination location.
+For information about how to receive a COVID-19 vaccination, please check the state’s Get Vaccinated Oregon website or call 211 for the nearest vaccination location.

 Will volunteers be required to show proof of vaccination?